Drekkg/chord_sequencer/README.md

 https://tonejs.github.io/
 created by Yotam Mann.

+Other Technologies:
+- Git
+- GitHub
+- VS Code
+- Chrome Dev Tools
+- Balsamiq
+- W3C Nu HTML Markup Validation Service
+- Stack Overflow
+- Co Pilot - included with the GitHub student pack.
+I used it a bit for refactoring.
+- Gimp - for image editing.
+- Font Awesome - for the icons.
+- Google Fonts - for the font.
+- coolours.co - for the colour scheme.
+- JSHint - for Javascript validation.
+- W3C CSS Validation Service - for CSS validation.

 ### Testing
 Chord Sequencer was tested on a variety of real and virtual devices.
 Smartphones, tablets and desktops.
 #### Compatibility and Responsiveness